 - Improve the health and safety of their environment and reduce the potential for virus spread

 - Transition, hire and train staff on processes, equipment, and safety requirements

 - Example: Flagship transitioned and trained 380 full-time equivalent employees at DEN and 280 full-time equivalent employees at SLC.

-- Create teams that can act fast, tackle challenges, be ready for anything and make smart decisions with the airport’s top priorities in mind
+- Build teams that can act fast, tackle challenges, and make smart decisions with the airport’s top priorities in mind

-- Build passenger confidence with visible, high touch point disinfection
+- Boost passenger confidence with visible, high-touchpoint disinfection

 - Be their partner through the entire ordeal

-Five airports selected to change their current janitorial contractor to Flagship Aviation Services.
-Flagship accepted and successfully launched all five airport janitorial contracts since April 1, 2020 – despite the challenges of the COVID-19 pandemic.
+Flagship has successfully launched janitorial contracts at eight airports since April 1, 2020, despite the ongoing challenges of the COVID-19 pandemic.

 - Virtual platforms and social media to recruit and hire necessary staff